-Tests 50%

-Assignments and class work 50%
+Tests 50% Assignments and class work 50%

-LANGUAGES: CHINESE, FRENCH OR JAPANESE A year-long language subject is compulsory
+LANGUAGES: CHINESE OR FRENCH SECOND LANGUAGE A year-long second language subject is compulsory (not applicable for Curriculum Support students)

-Hale School has a vibrant languages curriculum offering Chinese, French and Japanese in Years 9-12.
-Studying a language is compulsory for all students, Years 1-9, and optional in Years 10-12.
+Hale School has a vibrant languages curriculum offering Chinese and French Second Language in Years 9-12.
+Studying a second language is compulsory for students, Years 1-9, and optional in Years 10-12.
 Students will study their chosen language year-long and will study both language and cultural aspects.
 The courses have a strong laptop-based interactive component and include extensive use of the internet and multimedia facilities.